maelfabien/DataVisualization/README.md

 ![image](/Images/sankey.png)

-We intend to support a filter on the type of roads (communal, departmental, national), and to observe the difference of survival rate of the different categories of road users depending on the speed on the road.
+We intended to support a filter on the type of roads (communal, departmental, national), and to observe the difference of survival rate of the different categories of road users depending on the speed on the road.
 This would illustrate how the speed of a car impacts the survival rate of the other road users.

 The design helps the reader understand the distribution of the volume of road users accident, depending on the kind of road being used, as well as the effect of speed.